google/node-sec-roadmap/README.md

 the former.
 The practices which prevent one from becoming a target of opportunity might not be enough if one is a primary target of an actor with resources at their disposal.
-We hope that the ideas we present would help primary targets to defeat attacks while making targets of opportunity become rare and the entire ecosystem more secure.
+We hope that the ideas we present might help primary targets to defeat attacks while making targets of opportunity rarer and the entire ecosystem more secure.

 When addressing threats, we want to make sure we preserve Node.js's strengths.